BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Experiments

-\textbf{Baselines and Metric.} To objectively evaluate the superiority of BiNoMaP, we conduct quantitative comparisons on three skills—\texttt{poking}, \texttt{pivoting}, and \texttt{wrapping}—against six strong baselines (including ACT \cite{zhao2023learning}, DP \cite{chi2023diffusion}, 3DP \cite{ze2024dp3}, HACMan \cite{zhou2023hacman}, CORN \cite{cho2024corn}, and DyWA \cite{lyu2025dywa}).
-The first two are visuomotor policies learned from real robot demonstrations, while the latter two are RL-based sim-to-real methods.
+To evaluate the superiority of BiNoMaP, we conduct quantitative tests on three skills (\textit{poking}, \textit{pivoting}, and \textit{wrapping}) against six baselines (including ACT \cite{zhao2023learning}, DP \cite{chi2023diffusion}, 3DP \cite{ze2024dp3}, HACMan \cite{zhou2023hacman}, CORN \cite{cho2024corn}, and DyWA \cite{lyu2025dywa}).
+The first three are visuomotor policies learned from real robot demonstrations, while the latter three are RL-based sim-to-real methods.
 We mainly compare the \textbf{Success Rates} of executing each skill on the same object placed at different positions.
-Unless otherwise specified, each object–task pair is evaluated with 10 real-world trials.
-Details of reproduced all baselines are included in Appendix~\ref{appdRASB}.
-In addition, to thoroughly evaluate the performance of BiNoMaP, we further perform ablation studies on its modular components, as well as category-level generalization tests of each learned skill.
+Unless otherwise specified, each object–task pair is evaluated with 30 real-world trials.
+In addition, to thoroughly evaluate the performance of BiNoMaP, we further perform various ablation studies on its modular components, as well as category-level generalization tests of each learned skill.